cronkitedata/dataj/content/_index.md

 ---
-title: "Data Reporing"
+title: "Data Reporting"
 date:   "2021-12-18"
-summary: "The empirical spine of investigative journalism"
+subtitle: "The empirical spine of investigative journalism"
 draft: true
 toc: true
 kind: home
 ---

 Here is the content for the home page.